 It's easy to think of population limiting factors only in terms of animals and plants, but these factors apply to humans as well.
 Some of these factors, such as earthquakes, floods and natural disasters, affect populations regardless of their density and are known as density-independent.
-Density-dependent factors, however, are those that have great impact only once populations reach a certain level.
+Density-dependent factors, however, refer to those that have great impact only once populations reach a certain level.

-The demand for energy sources is a factor that affects populations in a way that is proportional to their density.
+The demand for energy sources affects populations in a way that is proportional to their density.
 For example, if only one locust were to inhabit an area, chances are that food demand wouldn't be such a pressing issue.
 However, locusts live in swarms, and they will deplete an area of the food before migrating to a new area.
 Likewise, if the jackrabbits in one part of Death Valley National Park run short of food, they will begin to die off and have to migrate to another place where either food is plentiful or there aren't as many jackrabbits.

 In some cases imbalances in predator-prey relationships create density-dependent limiting factors.
 A reduction in the number of jackrabbits in one area of Death Valley could result in less available food for the local coyote population, demanding an adjustment – whether coyote mortality or dispersal elsewhere.
 Snowshoe hares and their predators – such as Canada lynx, goshawks and great horned owls – in the boreal zone of North America exhibit a classic example of density-dependent regulation: Hare numbers rise, promoting a slightly delayed increase in predator populations, then crash, resulting in a decrease among predators deprived of the former bounty.

 Competition Among Species